About the course

 - Our new Student Services Hub will support you and provide information for all your needs as a student

-Our students are in demand from a wide range of employers in a host of occupations, including financial analysis, management, public administration and accountancy.
+Our students progress to work in a range of sought-after careers, including financial analysis, management, public administration and accountancy.

 - Bank of England